sliuu/hciproject/_posts/2018-04-15-usability-testing-review.md

 <figcaption>Old favorite button</figcaption>
 </figure>

 **Incident:** Favoriting and adding artworks to the user’s profile was not readily apparent.
-Although Liam was able to discover this feature after exploring the application and browsing his user profile, the discovery was only in hindsight after he had already left the artwork profile screen.
+Although participant 2 was able to discover this feature after exploring the application and browsing his user profile, the discovery was only in hindsight after he had already left the artwork profile screen.
 This incident was negative.
 Because favoriting artworks is one of our six primary tasks and the main feature of the user profile, this feature needed to be made more obvious.

 **Severity Level:** 4